 Background

-During the 2021-2022 Fiscal Year, CalFire awarded over $98 million in Forest Health grants to an array of RCDs, nonprofits, firesafe councils, local governments, and more.
+During the 2021-2022 Fiscal Year, CalFire awarded over $98 million in Forest Health.
 During the previous fiscal year, over $72 million in Forest Health Grants were awarded.
 During 2022, The Sierra Nevada Conservancy awarded $23 million in wildfire recovery and forest resilience projects.
 The need for the treatments that these grants fund is clear—from site preparation to reforestation, and fuel breaks and fuels reduction projects, each acre of ground is being restored and moved back toward a healthy and resilient ecosystem.

-On-the-ground restoration doesn’t happen by accident.
-Environmental compliance such as NEPA and CEQA need to occur.
-Surveys need to be completed for archeology, botany, wildlife, soils, and more.
-There are many steps and tasks that need to happen before the actual restoration can begin.
-Even after all of this prep work is completed, implementation of these restoration projects is no small task.
-Costs can vary wildly, based on project type, timeline, complexity, and region.
-Contractors who specialize in these types of forest health treatments are often small-scale local operators, or large-scale, multi-state corporations.
-The nuances and variabilities that go into creating these projects are prevalent, and once a project is “shovel ready”, it can be difficult to secure competitive bids to achieve the end result of landscape restoration.

-This Market Analysis will serve to address inefficiencies and vagaries in the pricing of forest health treatments.
-We will collect publicly accessible bids for reforestation projects, fuels reduction projects, hazard tree removal, and more.
+Fuels reduction costs can vary wildly, based on project type, timeline, complexity, and region..
+This Market Analysis will serve to help overcome inneficiencies in the pricing of fuels reduction treatments.
+We will collect publicly accessible bids for fuels reduction projects, including mastication, hand piling, and hazard tree removal.
 Per/acre prices will be stratified by region, treatment type, and time.

 This project will be qualitative, but will include quantitative components.
 Quantitative analysis will be limited not by the lack of data, but by the heterogeneity of it.
 Two fuels reduction treatments may have wildly different scopes of work, even if they are both mastication treatments that occur in the same region in the same year, resulting in disparate implementation costs.
 Analysis of variance and other quantitative approaches are limited by the qualitative components that affect and drive project costs.
 As such, quantitative analysis will occur, but will be used to support qualitative analysis, including regional summaries and thematically organized bid prices.